premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

-1. What are the ways to declare a string in Java?
+1. What are the ways to declare a string in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)